Benign sleep myoclonus of infancy

-Male carriers with low premutation frequencies of 55 to 100 repeats have FMR1 mRNA increase of 2 to 4 times normal and normal FMRP.
-Those with 100 to 200 repeats have FMR1 mRNA 4 to 10 times normal and a mild decrease in FMRP.
+Male carriers with low premutation frequencies of 55 to 100 repeats have FMR1 mRNA increase of two to four times normal and normal FMRP.
+Those with 100 to 200 repeats have FMR1 mRNA four to 10 times normal and a mild decrease in FMRP.
 In a mouse model, loss of FMRP has been associated with decoupling of metabotropic glutamate receptor-dependent priming of long-term potentiation from protein synthesis (08).

 Although there is overlap in clinical features between essential tremor and FMR1 premutation phenotype, analysis of 321 essential tremor cases and 296 controls by Clark and colleagues found no association between FMR1 and essential tremor (35).